kirs/hedonism/Helsinki.md

-# Guides
+## Guides

 * [In Russian](https://perito-burrito.com/posts/helsinki-flow)

-# Sauna
+## Sauna

+It's a must to check out a sauna while you're in Finland.

+* Kulttuurisauna
+* [Löyly](https://yle.fi/uutiset/osasto/news/new_eco-friendly_public_sauna_opens_in_helsinki/8914586)
 * [Sompasauna](http://www.sompasauna.fi/?page_id=263): the public (pirate) sauna.
 My favourite spot: you can take a sauna and jump to the sea, and then bbq food that you've brought with you.
-* Kulttuurisauna
-* [Löyly](https://yle.fi/uutiset/osasto/news/new_eco-friendly_public_sauna_opens_in_helsinki/8914586)

-# Coffee
+## Coffee

 * Johan & Nyström
 * Kaffecentralen